Dan503/Swordion/README.md

 .moduleName-elementName

 //if an elements state is in an alternate state from the default state,
-//it is given a class like this with 2 dashes before the modifier .moduleName-elementName--modifierName
+//it is given a class like this with 2 dashes before the modifier name .moduleName-elementName--modifierName

-//if a class is used by javascript it is given a "js" prefix at the start
+//if an element class is used by javascript it is given a "JS-" prefix at the start of the class name .JS-moduleName-elementName

-//I allow plain modifiers to be targeted by js as explained a bit later on .js-moduleName-elementName
+//if a modifier class is used by js, the "JS-" prefix goes AFTER the double dash, NOT at the start
+//(I'll explain why a little later on) .moduleName-elementName--JS-modifierName
 ```````````````````

 You might have noticed that this is different to the standard way of structuring BEM classes:

 `````
 //classic BEM structure
-.module-name__element-name--modifier-name
+.js-module-name__element-name--modifier-name
 `````

 I hope based off that one example you can see why I have chosen to use the CCSS way of using the BEM structure instead of the standard BEM structure.
 Using camel case clearly groups the words that belong together under the same part of the class.
 Every dash clearly separates each segment of the class and it's clear what each dash represents.
 At a glance, the standard BEM structure is confusing with dashes and underscores all over the place.
 I think The CCSS method is simply easier to read.